Link to Story Masterlist: https://bit.ly/2XrTBmx

 The air whistled through the holes in his Kanohi Pakari as he fell further and further, until he was only a few hundred feet above the canopy of the Swamp of Secrets.
-Then he activated his rocket gauntlets and took flight.
+He activated his rocket gauntlets and took flight.

-He had improved the gauntlets’ design to perfection through the years he spent in Karda Nui, and he even assisted the Av-Matoran in developing jetpacks to travel from village to village.
+He’d improved the gauntlets’ design to perfection through the years he spent in Karda Nui, and he even assisted the Av-Matoran in developing jetpacks to travel from village to village.
 Now, his gauntlets could be operated independently of each other, and the controls were much more responsive.
-Knoxus continued toward his destination.
+Knoxus checked that he wasn’t being followed, then continued rocketing towards his destination.